-I used nLite to create a set of custom XP installations and kept trying them inside a VmWare box until I was happy with the setup. nLite would make an ISO image which I would use to do a test install in VmWare.
-Some things still needed a real (target) system: for example, testing device drivers, power management and suspend/resume.
+I used nLite to create a set of custom XP installations and kept trying them inside a VMWare box until I was happy with the setup. nLite would make an ISO image which I would use to do a test install in VMWare.
+Some things still needed a real (target) system: for example, testing device drivers, power management, and suspend/resume.
 Once everything seemed all right I copied the OS partition onto the CF card and booted off it.
 It all fitted nicely within 4Gb CF with plenty of space to spare!
 (Although it would not fit into 2Gb)

 Run FileMon to watch what’s happening

-Just when you think everything is setup nicely and there are no unnecessary disk accesses to ruin your CF card in the long run, there is something causing the machine to stutter or occasionally (but regularly) access the drive.
+Just when you think everything is set up nicely and there are no unnecessary disk accesses to ruin your CF card in the long run, there is something causing the machine to stutter or occasionally (but regularly) access the drive.
 (The CF to IDE adapter I bought has a little LED showing the access.)
-Perhaps a poorly written system control from a notebook vendor that you really don't need (a Fn-key handler while you don't have a keyboard or something like that).
+Perhaps a poorly written system control from a notebook vendor that you really don’t need (an Fn-key handler while you don’t have a keyboard or something like that).
 FileMon will tell you who is still not cooperating and you can remove the driver or a component.

 Be prepared for maintenance